18.104.22.168 The (Plot Details) Group tab

 - The Increment column lists incrementing behavior for each element.

-- The Subgroup column is used to specify how to implement the incrementing behavior for each element in grouped plots with subgroups.
+- The Subgroup column is used to specify the incrementing behavior for each element in grouped plots with subgroups.

 - The Details column shows the list in use.

 - The button to the right side opens the Increment Editor where you can customize Details list members.

 Click on the Increment column drop-down list to set incrementing behavior.

 No incrementing is used and the first plot element is applied to all members of the group.